KdotJPG/NoisePosti.ng/_posts/2022-01-16-The-Perlin-Problem-Breaking-The-Cycle.md

 date: 2022-01-16 1
 ---

 In [The Perlin Problem: Moving Past Square Noise](/posts/2022-01-16-The-Perlin-Problem-Moving-Past-Square-Noise.html), I shed light on the axis alignment problems Perlin and related noises carry in their unmitigated forms.
 I then covered two key tools we have to address them: Simplex-type noise and Domain Rotation.
-Here, I will recommend a set of best practices we can employ to improve the information we contribute to the field, keeping our content as helpful as possible.
+Here, I will recommend a set of best practices we can employ to keep the content we contribute to the field as helpful as possible.

 ### Overview